cartalyst/nested-sets/docs/overview/about.md

 ### Enter the "Modified Preorder Tree Traversal" (MPTT) Algorithm

-Dispite it's horrible name, it's actually a beautiful algorithm and is also known as the **Nested Sets Model**.
+Despite it's horrible name, it's actually a beautiful algorithm and is also known as the **Nested Sets Model**.
 In the Nested Set Model, we can look at our hierarchy in a new way, not as nodes and lines, but as nested containers.
 Try picturing our electronics categories this way:

 ![Nested Categories - Bubble](https://raw.github.com/cartalyst/nested-sets/master/resources/nested-sets-chart-bubble.png?login=bencorlett&token=693c41f1f8e03be38e9e4527cd53d6b5)